Physics

 • intermediate and advanced courses for physics majors, including specialties such as Pre-engineering and Biophysics.

-I taught most of those.
+I have taught most of those.
 Instead of a long description, I will describe my favorite: Liberal Arts Physics, then mention a course for physics students.

-Liberal Arts Physics.
+Liberal Arts Physics

 I also used in-class group exercises in lieu of labs, which are not usually part of the liberal arts physics course.
-For example, when we were studying circular motion, I divided the class into groups; one set of groups examine how a clothes washer works; the other set, a clothes dryer.
+For example, when we were studying circular motion, I divided the class into groups; one set of groups examined how a clothes washer works; the other set, a clothes dryer.

 High friction surfaces